-- 3) Service Efficiency:
+3) Service Efficiency:

-- Water: Fully Served
+Water: Fully ServedSewer: Fully Served

-- Sewer: Fully Served

-- Fire Service: Urban Service Level
+• Fire Service: Urban Service Level

-- 4) Environmentally Sensitive Areas: The following apply to the proposed development site:

-- Riparian Areas: Riparian areas are vegetated areas adjacent to streams, lakes, ponds, and wetlands that are composed of a mixture of trees, shrubs, and grasses.
+- 4) Environmentally Sensitive Areas: The following apply to the proposed development site: - Riparian areas: Riparian areas are vegetated areas adjacent to streams, lakes, ponds, and wetlands that are composed of a mixture of trees, shrubs, and grasses.
 These areas may also contain floodplain.
 The comprehensive plan recommends a 100-foot buffer from stream banks.
-A tributary of Chisholm Creek runs along the western boundary of the site.
-Floodplain is not present.
-It is uncertain whether development would be within 100-feet of the riparian area.
-Riparian area protections cannot be defined in base zoning requests.
+Riparian area is present on the subject site.
+The comprehensive plan recommends a 100-foot buffer from the stream banks.
+Riparian area protections cannot be specified within base zoning requests.

-- 30 Upland Forests: N/A
+0 Upland Forests: N/A1 Vulnerable aquifers: N/A

-- 31 Vulnerable Aquifers: N/A

-- 5) Transportation System: This site is located off NW 122nd St, a Major Arterial Street in the Urban Low LUTA.